-- Gain valuable experience that will help you in your interviews
+- Gaining valuable experience that will help you in your interviews

-- Show potential employers what you are made of
+- Showing potential employers what you are made of

 What's the difference between an internship and insight experience?

 The terms can sometimes be used interchangeably, but in general: